milessabin/si2712fix-demo/README.md

 The feature is now hidden behind a new Scala compiler flag: add `-Yhigher-order-unification` to enable it.

+There is now an annotation which allows type parameters to be captured and solved in the opposite, right to left direction.
+In particular this supports left-biased data types such as Scalactic's `Or`.
+See the example [here][or].

 # Experimenting with this repo

 This project contains a minimal `build.sbt` configured to use the modified compiler.
 It contains a single source file